TSI Frequently Asked Questions

 The TSI Assessment can be taken at any university, college, or testing center that administers the test.

-If you would like to take the TSI Assessment on the Texas Tech University campus, the Academic Testing Center administers the assessment in West Hall Room 214 Monday through Friday from 8:00am to 1:00pm.
+If you would like to take the TSI Assessment on the Texas Tech University campus, Academic Testing Services administers the assessment in West Hall Room 214 Monday through Friday from 8:00am to 2:00pm.
 No appointment is required.

-If you would like to take the TSI Assessment at a different college, university, or testing center, please contact the Academic Testing Center at (806) 742-3671 to learn more.
+If you would like to take the TSI Assessment at a different college, university, or testing center, please complete the TSI Off-Campus Testing Voucher request or contact the Academic Testing Services at (806) 742-3671 to learn more.

-Can I retake the TSI Assessement?
+Can I retake the TSI Assessment?
 How many times can I take the TSI Assessment?

 There is no limit to the number of times the TSI Assessment may be taken.
-However, the TSI Assessment fee of $50 must be paid each time the TSI Assessment is taken.
+However, the TSI Assessment fee of $50 must be paid each time the TSI Assessment is taken at Texas Tech University.

-Do I have to retake all three sections of the TSI Assessment?
+Do I have to take/re-take both sections of the TSI Assessment?

-The TSI Assessment is composed of three sections: math, reading, and writing.
-Students are allowed to take one section, two sections, or all three sections at the time of testing.
-A student must be exempt or have taken the TSI Assessment in all three areas before the student can be advised by a TSI Advisor.
+The TSI Assessment is composed of two sections: Math and English Lanuage Arts Reading (ELAR).
+Students are allowed to take one or both sections at the time of testing.
+A student must be exempt or have taken the TSI Assessment in both areas before the student can be advised by a TSI Advisor.

 How much does it cost to take the TSI Assessment?

-The TSI Assessment fee is $50 each time the TSI Assessment is taken.
-The Academic Testing Center accepts check, money order, VISA or Mastercard as payment.
+The TSI Assessment fee is $50 each time the TSI Assessment is taken at Texas Tech University.
+Academic Testing Services accepts check, money order, VISA or MasterCard as payment.
 A photo ID is required.

 I just took the TSI Assessment.
 What do I do next?